 6. How did you express kindness?

-Much of the programme builds on a vast amount of scientific research showing that taking a little time to reappraise your day in these ways can slowly shift your mindset so that you eventually find more happiness in your life.
+Much of the program builds on a vast amount of scientific research showing that taking a little time to reappraise your day in these ways can slowly shift your mindset so that you eventually find more happiness in your life.
 When we feel low, it can be easy to overlook the things that are going right – and keeping this journal brings them to the forefront of your attention.

 Other pertinent questions to ask: